NUSTM/LIM/README.md

 - **5 samples labeled as `0` (non-bankrupt instances)**, representing companies not facing financial distress.
 - **5 samples labeled as `1` (bankrupt instances)**, representing companies experiencing financial distress.

+**The complete dataset will be fully released after the publication of the related research article. **

 ## Data Description